Farama-Foundation/PettingZoo/docs/api.md

 `action_spaces`: A dict of the action spaces of every agent, keyed by name.

-`rewards`: A dict of the rewards of every agent at the time called, keyed by name.
-Rewards are summed from the last time an agent took it's turn, zeroed before it takes another turn, and accessed by calling `last()`.
-This looks like:

-`{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`

-`dones`: A dict of the done state of every agent at the time called, keyed by name.
-This is accessed by calling `last()`.
+`dones`: A dict of the done state of every agent at the time called, keyed by name. `last()` accesses this attribute.
 The returned dict looks like:

 `dones = {0:[first agent's done state], 1:[second agent's done state] ... n-1:[nth agent's done state]}`

 `infos`: A dict of info for each agent, keyed by name.
-Each agent's info is also a dict.
-This is accessed by calling `last()`.
+Each agent's info is also a dict. `last()` accesses this attribute.
 The returned dict looks like:

 `infos = {0:[first agent's info], 1:[second agent's info] ... n-1:[nth agent's info]}`

 `observe(agent)`: Returns the observation an agent currently can make. `step()` calls this function.

+`rewards`: A dict of the rewards of every agent at the time called, keyed by name.
+Rewards are summed from the last time an agent took it's turn and zeroed before it takes another turn.  `last()` accesses this attribute.
+This looks like:

+`{0:[first agent's reward], 1:[second agent's reward] ... n-1:[nth agent's reward]}`

 `seed(seed=None)`: Reseeds the environment. `reset()` must be called after `seed()`, and before `step()`.